Laser light show (Grand Coulee Dam)

 The laser light show at Grand Coulee Dam, which began in 1989, is one of the largest light shows in the U.S. The 37 minute show runs daily from Memorial Day through September 30.
-An addition of fireworks lights up the sky above the dam each Memorial Weekend Sunday and July 4.
+An addition of fireworks lights up the sky above the dam on the Sunday of each Memorial Day weekend, and July 4.

 The Grand Coulee Dam premiered its first non-laser light show in 1957.
 Approximately 740 flood lamps near the base of the dam lit up the dam, but not enough water flooded down the spillway for the desired effect.